 Non normative comment

-The DISCONNECT Packet is used to indicate the reason for a disconnect for cases where there is no acknowledge (such as a QoS 0 publish) or when the Client or Server is unable to continue processing the Connection.
+The DISCONNECT Packet is used to indicate the reason for a disconnect for cases where there is no acknowledge packet (such as a QoS 0 publish) or when the Client or Server is unable to continue processing the Connection.

 The information can be used by the Client to decide whether to retry the connection, and how long to wait before retrying the connection.

-Length of Identifier/Value pairs.
+Length of Identifier/Value pairs

 The length of Identifier/Value pairs in the DISCONNECT Packet variable header encoded as a Variable Byte Integer.